ktoso/rx-wiki/Filtering-Observables.md

 Use the `throttleWithTimeout( )` method to select only those items emitted by a source Observable that are not quickly superceded by other items.

+Note that the last item emitted by the source Observable will be emitted in turn by `throttleWithTimeout( )` even if the source Observable's `onCompleted` notification is issued within the time window you specify since that item's emission.
+That is to say: an `onCompleted` notification will not trigger a throttle.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#throttleWithTimeout(long, java.util.concurrent.TimeUnit)">`throttleWithTimeout(timeout,unit)`</a> or <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#debounce(long, java.util.concurrent.TimeUnit)">`debounce(timeout,unit)`</a>
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#throttleWithTimeout(long, java.util.concurrent.TimeUnit, rx.Scheduler)">`throttleWithTimeout(timeout,unit,scheduler)`</a> or <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#debounce(long, java.util.concurrent.TimeUnit, rx.Scheduler)">`debounce(timeout,unit,scheduler)`</a>